juanMarinero/juanmarinero.github.io/content/en/blogs/hugo_page_bundles.md

 The next chunks of the previously shown `layouts/leaf_bundle_to_layout/single.html` demonstrate it.
 - The first block outputs `page` as the resource type of `index.md`.
 - The second displays the same for the `post_1.md` resource type.

-On the other hand, the `Page.Type` is `leaf_bundle_to_layout` for the bundle's index page, and the resource `post_1.md` is also associated with this type within the context of the bundle.
+- The `Page.Type` displayed for the bundle's index page is `leaf_bundle_to_layout`.
+The resource `post_1.md` is also associated with this type within the context of the bundle.

 ```html {lineNos=inline style=monokai linenostart=18}
 {{/* Check if `type` front matter changed the resource type */}}